ElektraInitiative/libelektra/doc/BUILDSERVER.md

 #### Jenkinsfile.release

-- Triggered manually with optional arguments and is for automated releasing a new version of Elektra.
+- Triggered manually with optional arguments.
+It is used for automated releasing a new version of Elektra.
 - [Jenkinsfile.release](/scripts/jenkins/Jenkinsfile.release) contains description how to release a new version of Elektra.
 - [Buildjob: libelektra-release](https://build.libelektra.org/job/libelektra-release/)
 - [Jenkinsfile.release](https://master.libelektra.org/scripts/jenkins/Jenkinsfile.release)